 The splotches on her arms resulted from several contributing factors: her age, the medications she was taking, and the general decline in her overall health, which seemed to worsen the bruising.
 My family and I moved into her home to be caregivers.

 Her skin appeared to be very thin and fragile.
 Any bump or scrape could cause a skin tear.
 Bandages and medical tape could further tear the skin during removal.
 Something needed to be done.

 There were several things we did to address this problem of thin skin.
-Though we were not able to completely resolve the problem, we were able to take steps to manage her care and environment in a way that lessened the opportunity for injury.
+Though we could not completely resolve the issue, we were able to take steps to manage her care and environment in a way that lessened the opportunity for injury.

 What You Can Do

 Everyone is different, so what helped our thin skin problem may not help you.
-Still, trying these tips may help you to improve you situation.
+Still, trying these tips may help you improve your situation.
 Review them with your doctor to be sure.